 Leapforce provides a 1099-Miscellaneous Income Form for the end of year tax.

-Pros And Cons About Working For Leapforce
+Pros And Cons Of Working For Leapforce

 As I have mentioned before there are very mixed reviews online from people who have worked for Leapforce At Home.